KodoPengin/GameIndustry-hosts-Template/README.md

 Careful with using entries.
 Some may be strict and many services may not work

 # Copyright, Support & License
 It's a single project.
-Creating and maintaining the list has taken several years.
+Creating and maintaining the list has taken several years and have build alone from scratch.
 GameIndustry.eu is the original source of this and other host files.
 If the files are from somewhere else (maybe modified), they are not from me and get no support.

 Website & Support: <a href="https://www.gameindustry.eu">GameIndustry.eu</a><br>